ktorio/ktor-documentation/topics/server-static-content.md

 {src="snippets/static-resources/src/main/kotlin/com/example/Application.kt" include-lines="8,9,17"}

 This maps any request from `/resources` to the `static` package in application resources.
-In this case, Ktor recursively serves up any file from the `static` package as long as a URL path and a path to resource match.
+In this case, Ktor recursively serves up any file from the `static` package as long as a URL path and a path-to-resource match.

 For the full example,